Arena and Aquatics Complex

 Will there be an adult size change table in the handicap washroom to accommodate my 10 year old grandson who has severe cerebral palsy so our whole family can enjoy events?
 We are often limited in where we can attend events because his needs are not met.

-KathyM asked almost 2 years agoThe design for accessible washrooms allows for the inclusion of adult change tables within select areas of the facility.
+KathyM asked about 2 years agoThe design for accessible washrooms allows for the inclusion of adult change tables within select areas of the facility.
 The installation of the adult change tables is not included in the base cost of the project but we are making a separate request for additional funding to include these amenities in our facility.

 -